-This tool determines where your processed images go to.
+This tool determines where Capture One saves your processed images.
 You can easily go from the tool to the selected folder in Finder (Mac) or Explorer (Windows) by clicking on the arrow.

 Sessions have the Session Output folder selected as default.
 Catalogs do not have a folder assigned but this is mandatory before you can process.

-The Sample Path below the Sub Folder field show the end result of all settings for you to review.
+The Sample Path below the Sub Folder field shows the end result of all settings for you to review.

 Output Naming Tool